 Why It Matters

-Aside from being an interesting tax policy debate (if you like that kind of thing), the controversy around the mortgage interest tax deduction could have big practical implications.
+Aside from being an interesting tax policy debate, the controversy around the mortgage interest tax deduction could have big practical implications.
 If it is reformed, for example to limit the deduction to a filer’s primary residence, some people will face a bigger tax bill.
 The current mortgage interest deduction costs the U.S. government over $70 billion in lost tax revenue.
 Reforming the deduction or replacing it with some kind of affordable housing tax credit could help address budget deficits.